Masters in Nurse-Midwifery

 Once the AMCB has received the application and exam fee, candidates will receive notification by mail within two weeks.
 Candidates must then schedule to take the examination at an Applied Measurement Professionals (AMP) testing center.
 Candidates may schedule their examination online through the AMP website or by calling AMP at 800-345-6559.
 There are about 125 AMP testing centers located across the country.

-Successful candidates will receive a certification number and CNM credential expiration date from the AMCB upon passing the exam.
+Upon passing the exam, successful candidates will receive a certification number and CNM credential expiration date from the AMCB.

 Step 3.
 Apply for Advanced Practice State Licensure as a Certified Nurse-Midwife